Kish-an-gupta/CaroAI/ReadmePer.md

 To Change Number of Questions for practice we can change from Interview.js File in the prompt we have given.

-Installing Markdown Editor -npm i @uiw/react-md-editor
+Installing Markdown Editor -npm i @uiw/react-md-editor Markdown feature to import the personal info in resume format

 Installing LIBRARY html2pdf.js - npm i html2pdf.js

+npm install jspdf html2canvas

+To see Database open NEON website
+To run application - npm run dev
+To run database - npx inngest-cli@latest dev

 4.23.05 - timeline